 How do I view a property that I am interested in?
 Every property listing under Available Rentals includes contact details for the Property Manager.
-Contact them and they’ll advise the next available viewing time for you.
+Most listings will have a link to viewing tracker – accessing this is the best way to register your interest and to find out when the next viewing time is scheduled.
 It is common for the property to be shown in an ‘open home’ style, with more than one prospective tenant viewing the property at a time.
 Please be aware that viewing times are scheduled based on the availability of the property manager and the available access to the property.
 A property will be shown at the scheduled viewing, and any applications following from that viewing will be processed prior to another viewing being scheduled.

 Applications In order to be considered for a property, you must first have viewed the property in person (see above), then fill in and submit one of our application for tenancy forms (available on this site under the tenant tab).

 Upon applying to be considered for a property, the potential tenant is asked to supply a valid photographic ID, a copy of their most recent payslip and any written rental or workplace references that they may possess.

 Reference Checks We make enquiries about prospective tenants by contacting their previous landlord(s) and by conducting credit checks and any further reference checks we deem necessary.
 Tenants need to be aware that the more information they can supply us, in respect of past tenancies and landlord contacts, the more likely they are to be considered for one of our properties.
 Our assessment of merit is based on this information.

 Selection The final selection of tenant is done in consultation with the property owner and is based entirely upon merit.
 In order to make this merit judgement, we review the information gained from the application form, references obtained and the credit checks and apply it to a variety of criterion of which the ability to pay rent regularly and on time and the ability to look after and care for the property are paramount.